Arcadia-Science/2024-Ecoli-amr-genotype-phenotype_7000strains/README.md

 In this work, we aimed to produce a large-scale genotype-phenotype dataset that can be used as a resource to serve as a testbed for developing further strategies in genotype-phenotype investigations or evolutionary research.

 We leveraged the genetic information and antimicrobial resistance (AMR) phenotype data available for the bacterium *Escherichia coli* to construct our dataset, and took advantage of the existing knowledge about genetic variations and AMR phenotypes to validate our approach and dataset.
 We performed variant calling and compiled a genotype-phenotype dataset for more than 7,000 *E. coli* strains.
-Briefly, variant calling consists of identifying all genetic variations and their associated genotypes in a population compared to a reference genome.
-This is performed by aligning sequencing reads for each sample of the population against a reference genome, then identifying polymorphic regions in the population, and finally characterizing variants and their genotypes at each of these polymorphic regions.
+Briefly, variant calling consists of identifying all genetic variations and their associated genotypes in a cohort compared to a reference genome.
+This is performed by aligning sequencing reads for each sample of the cohort against a reference genome, then identifying polymorphic regions in the cohort, and finally characterizing variants and their genotypes at each of these polymorphic regions.

 Here, we have generated a dataset that successfully revealed significant genetic diversity and identified 2.4 million variants.
 By focusing on non-silent variants within genes associated with AMR, we confirmed the dataset's accuracy and provided insights into specific mutations contributing to resistance to trimethoprim.